Sources of Lexicon Information

 Since all of this material was created by Rowling, the Lexicon includes it.
 However, numerous inconsistencies can be found in these sources, some of which are impossible to rectify.
 As Rowling makes corrections to the text and adds details on her website, some of these inconsistencies will be ironed out.
 The Lexicon will attempt to include the latest and most accurate information available.

 As products were developed by these various companies, it became necessary to standardize the "vision" of the characters and settings of the Harry Potter universe.
 The resulting artwork appeared in a variety of places, from product packaging to coloring books.
 Rowling didn't create that artwork, so it is not canon.
 The same is true for the illustrations in the Scholastic versions of the book or the cover art for any other version: since they didn't come from Rowling herself, they are not canon.
 Rowling did create some illustrations for the books.
 Some of these illustrations appear on her website while others were shown during the "Harry Potter and Me" television special.
 Because they are directly from Rowling, they are considered to be canon, although they include details never mentioned in the books.
+Also, the artwork for the Pottermore website is directly controlled by Rowling and follows the books with extreme care (e.g. the students are shown wearing robes, not British school uniforms).
+These illustrations are considered to be canon.

 |ET||25 July, 1998||"Harry Potter Charms a Nation."
 Electronic Telegraph|